Top Ten Surfing Spots on Florida's Space Coast

 Florida's Space Coast is the surf capital of the East Coast.
 Our surfing heritage dates back to the 50'2 and early 60's when a core group of surfers with their plank-like long boards regularly made their trek up from South Florida to Cocoa Beach and Melbourne Beaches.
 Our 72 miles of beaches continues to bear the fruits of our love of hitting the waves.
 The area plays host to several annual surfing competitions from the Ron Jon Easter Surfing Festival to the Beach N' Boards Fest.
-Oh, and we're the hometown of several international surfers including current world surfing champion Kelly Slater.
+Oh, and we're the hometown of several international surfers including former world surfing champion Kelly Slater.
 So it's only fitting that we come up with the Top Ten Surfing Spots to hit up when you're on our coast.

 10. Playalinda Beach

 The pristine, sandbar-laden national park known as Playalinda Beach receives more press for being a nude beach than a surf spot, but it offers a rare undeveloped spot to test your surfing skills.